sungnga/practice/gatsby/portfolio/README.md

   - In the Blogs component, iterate over the blogs array and render each blog in a Blog component.
 Pass down the blog data as blog props to the Blog child component
   - In the Blog component, render the blog data
 - A list of blogs is displayed in the index.js home page

+### 11. Building the Blog page
+- The BlogPage will list out all of the blogs
+- Use PageQuery to query for blogs data in the BlogPage component and pass down the blogs array as props to the Blogs child component